mica-web/mica-web.github.io/collections/_learn/00_tools/glitch.md

 ## Getting Started

-Go to the [sign in page](https://glitch.com/signin) and click **Create an account**.
+Go to the [sign in page](https://glitch.com/signin) and click <b>Create an account</b>.

-You **do not** need to upgrade to premium.
+You _do not_ need to upgrade to premium.
 The free level of Glitch should work just fine for this purposes of this course.

 Yay, you have a Glitch.com account 🙌🏻🌈